The Average Cost to Replace a Timing Chain Is $659 to $1,867 Depending on if You Go to the Mechanic or DIY.

 How Often to Replace the Timing Chain

 Timing chains last a long time, which helps to offset the expense of replacing them.
 Depending on the engine, the timing chain (and related components) should be replaced roughly every 80,000 to 120,000 miles.
 Check the manufacturer-recommended maintenance schedule in your car’s owner’s manual or in the FIXD app to find out exactly when your car needs this service.
+Click here to see what else the FIXD app has to offer.

 Common Symptoms You Need to Replace the Timing Chain